-* Although sales channels are supported, it is not possible to pick and choose where your products are and are not listed when this feature is enabled.
+* Although sales channels are supported, it is not possible to pick and choose where your products are/are not listed when this feature is enabled.
 I.e.: if you list a product on Shopify, it also becomes available on whatever marketplaces are integrated with it.

 Settings and configuration

-The setup of each channel on ChannelEngine follows the same flow, once you add the channel:
+Setting up each marketplace on ChannelEngine follows the same flow, once you add the marketplace: